School of Nursing

 Graduation with Distinction will be noted on the transcript of students who earned 60 or more credits at UW-Madison and a grade point average that places them in the top 20 percent of those graduating from the School of Nursing that term.

 An incomplete may be reported for a student who has carried a subject with a passing grade until near the end of the semester and then, because of illness or other unusual and substantiated cause beyond the student's control, is unable to take or complete the final examination or is unable to complete some limited amount of term work.
-Incompletes must be removed not later than the end of the next semester the student is enrolled on campus or the incomplete will revert to a failing (F) grade.
+An Incomplete is not given to a student who stays away from a final examination except as indicated above.
+In the absence of substantiated cause, the grade shall be F. Even with such proof, if the student's work has convinced the instructor that s/he cannot pass the course, the grade shall be F. Any Incomplete taken by School of Nursing students must be completed by the end of the student's next semester of residence (specifically, by the last day of classes), excluding summer sessions.
+If the work is not completed by this deadline, the Incomplete will lapse into a Failure unless the time limit has been extended in writing by the Academic Programs Office.

 Students are responsible for identifying their area of interest or question, establishing objectives for their learning experience, and developing a learning contract with the faculty member.
 All independent study requires the consent of the instructor.
 Approval forms are available on the Forms Page within the School of Nursing StudentNet.